 A stellate ganglion block is an injection of a local anesthetic (numbing medication) around the stellate group of nerves in the neck under fluoroscopic (x-ray) guidance to relieve pain.
-The pain relief will affect one side of the head and neck, the upper arm and the upper part of the chest on the same side of the body.
+The pain relief will affect one side of the head and neck, the upper arm, and the upper part of the chest on the same side of the body.
 A stellate ganglion block may be performed to decrease pain and increase the circulation and blood supply to the affected arm.

 Procedure Preparation

-Please bring any previous imaging study results (MRI, CT, x-rays) such as films, reports, or CD-ROMs, if available, to your initial appointment, if you do not have current images, we may refer you to have studies done prior to the procedure.
+Please bring any previous imaging study results (MRI, CT, x-rays) such as films, reports, or CD-ROMs to your initial appointment.
+If you do not have current images, we may refer you to have them done prior to the procedure.

 Please notify our physician if you are nursing or if there is a chance you may be pregnant.